AlexData-Hawkhill/alexdata-minimal-linux-arch-os/run-TTY-GUI-apps.md

-### 🐧 Openbox Window Manager 🐧
-This window manager can be used as a basic desktop environent.
-It will let you run graphical applications without a full desktop environment.
-...coming soon...
-# (The TTY guide below will be used as part of the "openbox guide" <<-- coming soon!) <br><br>

 # 🐧 Run GUI apps in a free TTY 🐧
 The X window systemm can be used as a basic desktop environent.
 It will let you run graphical applications without a full desktop environment.